Musée du Quai Branly – Jacques Chirac: Criticism and controversy

 Vacillation over the museum's name reflected tensions about its scope and viewpoint.

 Not all critics were pleased with the new museum when it opened.
 Michael Kimmelman, architecture critic of The New York Times, published a review on 2 July 2006 entitled "Heart of Darkness in the City of Light".
 He called the museum "a missed opportunity and an inexplicable exercise" and said it was "devised as a spooky jungle, red and black and murky, the objects in it chosen and arranged with hardly any discernible logic.
 The place is briefly thrilling, as spectacle, but brow-slappingly wrongheaded....The place simply makes no sense.
 Old, new, good, bad are jumbled all together without much reason or explanation, save for visual theatrics."

 The MQB was involved in a controversy over the return of Maori tattooed heads, known as mokomokai, held in France.
 The controversy arose after a museum in Normandy decided to return a tattooed head to New Zealand.
 Since 2003, the Te Papa Tongarewa, New Zealand's national museum, has embarked on a program of requesting the return of Maori remains held in institutions around the world.
 While the MQB was initially reluctant to return the mokomokai to New Zealand, a change in French law in 2010 allowed for discussions which resulted in repatriation.
 The mokomokai were formally returned to New Zealand on 23 January 2012 and they are now housed at Te Papa and are not on display.

-Australian Art Market Report, Issue 23, Autumn 2007, pages 32–34:

-"Twelve months after the opening of Musée du quai Branly in Paris, journalist Jeremy Eccles takes a look at what effect, if any, the museum" (where contemporary Aboriginal art forms an integral part of the architectural structure) " has had on ...
-Aboriginal art".